Malcolm Nichols: Politics

 In addition to his newspaper work, Nichols was a lawyer and Collector of Internal Revenue.
 He was elected to the Boston Common Council, serving from 1905 to 1906.
 He was later elected a member of the Massachusetts House of Representatives representing Ward 10 of Boston from 1907 to 1909.
 His district represented the Back Bay.
 In the state house, he was a member and clerk of the House Committee on Metropolitan affairs.
-He served as a member of the Massachusetts Senatein 1914, and again from 1917 to 1919.
+He served as a member of the Massachusetts Senate in 1914, and again from 1917 to 1919.

 After leaving the state senate, Nichols became chairman of the Schoolhouse Commission of Boston.
 He was later made chairman of the city's Transit Commission.
 He served as the head of the city's Rent Commission amid a housing shortage, and its and Fuel Commission amid a coal labor strike.